 "Yes, agent.
 Princess Has-To-Deal-With-All-Your-Shit is satisfied with the outcome."

 "That's not shit," he quipped.
 "That's my life, remember?"

 "All the reckless driving, the vanishing acts, my short fuse, and oh, let's not forget: the does-everything-to-rescue-you circumstance.
 So yeah, sure.
 It's all yours."

-Finally, Jack let her go and pulled away.
-But Tooth was swift and bent near the potted plant to retrieve.
+Finally, Jack let her go and pulled away as Tooth bent near the potted plant.
+"Wait.
+Just one thing left, Jack."

 "Just get over here."